JuliaMath/Roots.jl/docs/src/roots.md

 By default, bisection will converge to machine tolerance.
 This may provide more accuracy than desired.
 A tolerance may be specified to terminate early, thereby utilizing fewer resources.
-For example, this uses ``4`` steps to reach accuracy to $1/16$ (without specifying `xatol` it uses ``53`` steps):
+For example, the following ``4`` steps to reach accuracy to $1/16$ (without specifying `xatol` it uses ``53`` steps):

 ```jldoctest roots